Key Takeaways

 blueCheck icon

-Your beauty salon insurance premiums depend on location, claims history, property types serviced and employee count.
+Your beauty salon insurance rates depend on your location, past claims experience, types of services offered and total employee count.

 blueCheck icon